r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/Intel/README.txt

-Checks of packaes with C/C++/Fortran compiled code, using the Intel compilers icx/ipcx/ifx from oneAPI 2024.2 and oneMKL 2023.2.0, with settings as described in https://cran.r-project.org/doc/manuals/r-devel/R-admin.html#Intel-compilers
+Checks of packages with C/C++/Fortran compiled code, using the Intel compilers icx/ipcx/ifx from oneAPI 2024.2 and oneMKL 2023.2.0, with settings as described in https://cran.r-project.org/doc/manuals/r-devel/R-admin.html#Intel-compilers